Headphones: History

-Headphones grew out of the need to free up a person's hands when operating a telephone.
-There were several iterative products that were predecessors to the "hands-free" headphones.
-By the 1890s the first device that is unmistakably a headphone was made by a British company called Electrophone, which created a system allowing their customers to connect into live feeds of performances at theaters and opera houses across London.
-Subscribers to the service could listen to the performance through a pair of massive earphones that connected below the chin, held by a long rod.
+By the 1890s a listening device with two earpieces was developed by the British company Electrophone.
+The device created a listening system through the phone lines that allowed the customer to connect into live feeds of performances at theaters and opera houses across London.
+Subscribers to the service could listen to the performance through a pair of massive earphones that connected below the chin and were held by a long rod.